Dynamical homogenization in effective loop quantum cosmology: Homogenization in Lema itre-Tolman-Bondi Spacetimes

 As can be seen in Fig.~\ref{fig:framesD}, there are typically no bumps or other types of features in the homogenized regions, except for a small decrease in $\rho$, due to the outer region bouncing first, and therefore expanding and diluting more, as explained above.

 On its own, a smoothing to $|\partial_r \rho / \rho| < 0.15$ over a length scale of a few $\sqrt\Delta$ is not sufficient to explain perturbations of amplitude $\sim 10^{-5}$ at cosmological scales, but if this is combined with a later sufficiently long-lasting era of inflation then the size of the smoothed region will be exponentially enlarged, and also further homogenized, by an amount depending on the number of $e$-folds of inflation.
 In particular, the amplitude of the relative perturbations over the observable universe can be made arbitrarily small by choosing a sufficiently large number of $e$-folds.
+In addition, inflation can also strongly isotropize the universe after the LQG bounce, even starting from initially highly anisotropic configurations \cite{Gupt:2013swa}.

 Note however that if there is a limited amount of inflation, the remaining small near-linear change in $\rho$ could potentially have an observational impact, for example by introducing a preferred direction in the CMB corresponding to the direction where $\rho$ increases.
 More work is needed to determine whether this could cause the hemispherical power asymmetry observed in the CMB \cite{Planck:2015igc} (in particular, such a study will require going beyond spherical symmetry as well as including more realistic matter fields); a detailed investigation of this possibility is left for future work.